Dudley Randall

 She clawed through bits of glass and brick,

-then lifted out a shoe.
+lifted out a shoe.

 "O, here's the shoe my baby wore,